SocketCluster/socketcluster/scc-guide.md

 SCC_STATE_SERVER_HOST='127.0.0.1' SOCKETCLUSTER_SERVER_PORT='8888' node server
 ```

-Finally, to run a frontend-facing SocketCluster instance, you can navigate to your **socketcluster** repo and run:
+Finally, to run a frontend-facing SocketCluster instance, you can navigate to your socketcluster project directory and run:

 ```
 SCC_STATE_SERVER_HOST='127.0.0.1' SOCKETCLUSTER_PORT='8000' node server